 2. Fill in the subnet or IP addresses of the devices.

 3. Click the START button.

 5. Click the CONNECT button.

 How to Manually Register a Device via Device UI

 This is only necessary if UNMS is not on the same network as the devices being registered and they cannot be found with UNMS Discovery.

 1. Open UNMS and go to the Devices section.

-2. Click the ADD DEVICE button.
+2. In the upper, right had side, click the ADD DEVICE button.

-4. Open your device's administration page.
+4. Open the device's administration page.

 6. Paste the UNMS key.